JakeDennis/FinancialAnalysis/README.md

-# r-finance
+# FinancialAnalysis
-Work in progress repository with a goal to identify trading or investment opportunities using r.
+Work in progress repository with a goal to identify trading or investment opportunities using r and python.